-DC has a goal: Fewer than 130 new HIV infections a year by 2030.
+DC has a goal: Fewer than 130 new HIV diagnoses a year by 2030.

 For this updated plan, DC Health has made the 90/90/90 a floor rather than the ceiling.
-By 2030, we are aiming for a new minimum of 95%/95%/95% of people knowing their HIV status, people diagnosed being on treatment, and people on treatment reaching viral suppression.
+By 2030, we are aiming for a new ceiling with 95% of people knowing their HIV status, 95% of those diagnosed being in treatment, and 95% of those in treatment reaching viral suppression.

-Instead of a percentage decrease in new diagnoses, we want to give DC a solid number — an ambitious but achievable number that represents ending the epidemic.
-A number that means we have maximized all the tools we have to end the epidemic.
+Instead of a percentage decrease in new diagnoses, we want to give DC a solid number: an ambitious but achievable number that represents ending the epidemic — a number that means we have maximized all the tools we have in order to end the epidemic.
 It is not zero, because we do not yet have a cure or vaccine.
 However, the number means we are making new HIV diagnoses as rare as possible in DC.

-To precisely assess progress toward our goal of fewer than 130 new HIV diagnoses a year by 2030, DC Health developed a predictive model for estimating the planned impact of scale-up of plan strategies.
-DC Health needed to determine starting points, or baseline values, for several parameters: people living with HIV; of those living with HIV, the number who are diagnosed; of those diagnosed, the number who are “in treatment” — defined here to mean on ART; and of those in treatment, the number who have reached viral suppression.
+To precisely assess progress toward the goal of fewer than 130 new HIV diagnoses a year by 2030, DC Health developed a predictive model for estimating the planned impact of scale-up of plan strategies.
+DC Health needed to determine starting points, or baseline values, for several parameters: people living with HIV; of those living with HIV, the number who are diagnosed; of those diagnosed, the number who are “in treatment” — defined here to mean on using antiretrovial therapy (ART); and of those in treatment, the number who have reached viral suppression.
 Those parameters are known as the HIV care continuum.

-DC Health attributes most of the goal of 130 diagnoses by the year 2030 to increasing the numbers of the care continuum.
+DC Health attributes most of the goal of fewer than 130 new diagnoses by the year 2030 to increasing the numbers of the care continuum.
 However, to reach the goal will also require expansion of PrEP.
 Given gaps in certain data, establishing baseline model inputs required the estimation of several parameters.

-where n is the number of years and x is the year in question.
-To bring the latest surveillance estimates to the year 2020, the model assumed that care continuum parameters of percent diagnosed, on treatment, and virally suppressed continued to improve at a linear rate since last observed; after 2020, these parameters formed the basis of intervention scenarios.
+— where n is the number of years and x is the year in question.
+To bring the latest surveillance estimates to the year 2020, the model assumed that care continuum parameters of percentage diagnosed, in treatment, and virally suppressed continued to improve at a linear rate since last observed; after 2020, these parameters formed the basis of intervention scenarios.
 The denominator remained n-1 for the years after 2020.

 As additional data and information are available, the model will be updated to reflect the evolving knowledge of the characteristics of the HIV epidemic within the District and the efficacy of intervention strategies within the local population.